ColdBox/ColdBox-Hero-To-SuperHero/steps/step-7.md

 }
 ```

 These are pre-generated for you with mock implementations.
 You can find them in the [`UserService.cfc`](../src/models/UserService.cfc) in the `models` folder of the `api` module.
+Since we are now dealing with objects now and not mock data, how do we convert a query to a user object?
+We will use the `populator` object that is available to us in the `UserService` object.
+This object is a facade to the `Populator` object that is part of `WireBox`.

+> Object Populators allow you to populate objects from XML, Queries, Structs, JSON data: https://wirebox.ortusbooks.com/advanced-topics/wirebox-object-populator/populatefromquery

 Let's do live coding:

 ```java
 /**